nc1729/ternary_computer/README.md

 - An assembler (not quite finished) written in Python, converting more human readable instructions to ternary machine code.

 ## To do
-- Fix implementation of jump instructions in assembler; these should be able to be relative to source code (as in, JP 20 would mean jump to line 20, or perhaps implement labels) rather than compiled code
 - Add documentation for ternary assembly language
 - Test by writing more programs
 - Write a simple shell?
 Support larger disks?
 Upgrade console to understand ANSI colour codes?

 ## How to run
 Pull the repository, run 'make'.
 Executable will be written to ./build/release.
 Run 'make debug' to turn debug flags on.
-The assembler is Python 3 code, and is run with the command
+The assembler is Python 3 code (requires Python 3.6 or later), and is run with the command

-`python triangulate.py SOURCE-FILE -o OUTPUT-FILE`
+`python3 ./triangulate/triangulate.py SOURCE-FILE -o OUTPUT-FILE`

 If you like, use .tas extension for ternary assembly source files, and .tri for ternary machine code files.
 Once your assembly is assembled, run the computer with the command